"This time, Boggs didn't put anything in Andy's mouth, and neither did his friends. What they

 you're waiting for?
 Keep waiting.
 It doesn't end that way.

-When the victim can no longer even try to strike back, or if he never even had a chance to, the attacker just keeps going
+When the victim can no longer even try to strike back (or block or dodge, for that matter), or if he never even had a chance to, the attacker just keeps going

 .
 It takes all the victim's determination